 This means if you want to share your graph online, the data can be live and can change along with the changes in the original datasheet.
 This is a great resource for a team that is analyzing progress or performance over time.

 To achieve this, simply publish the chart or the project where the chart is included to the web.
 Click on the Share tab in the Visme editor, publish your custom graph to the web and share it with your team via a link.

 The video below is another great resource to help you create a graph.

 Below is a list of data visualization charts available inside your Visme editor.
 Review what each graph can be used to visualize to make a decision on which one to choose.

-For example – how many donuts did each student eat in one month?
+For example, how many donuts did each student eat in one month?
 The x-axis measures the amount of donuts and each bar along the y-axis is one student.
 Visually, bar graphs can be vertical or horizontal.

-Use a bar graph if you need to show different measurements of a group of things.
+Use a bar chart if you need to show different measurements of a group of things.
 Visme bar graphs can also be created as multi level bar graphs in which a category is separated into parts.
 This can also be set to be a stacked chart.

 Stacked charts are based on the regular bar graph but each category can be separated into parts.
 Using the same example from above, how many donuts each student ate is categorized into groups.
 Each color stack is a type of donut.

 Use a stacked chart to show variable data about groups that can be separated into categories.
 To create a stacked chart with Visme, click on “enable stack” and choose between a regular view or a “100%” view.